p-iacone88/Workday-Scheduler/README.md

 # Work Day Scheduler

 ## Description
-A simple calendar application that allows users to manage their daily schedule by adding events to each hour of the day.
-The application color-codes the time blocks to indicate whether they are in the past, present, or future.
-Users can save their events to local storage so that they persist even after refreshing the page.
+A simple calendar application that allows user to manage their daily schedule by adding events to each hour of the day.
+The application color-codes the time blocks to indicate whether that hour is in the past, present, or future.
+User can save their events to local storage so that they persist even after refreshing the page.

 ## Features
 - Color-coded time blocks to indicate past, present, and future.